 Ford Taurus history

-The ur-Taurus was positively ground-breaking—it truly was a different kind of American car when it bowed as a 1986 model.
+The first Taurus was positively groundbreaking—it truly was a different kind of American car when it bowed as a 1986 model.
 The look was derided by some as a "jellybean," but in context against the stuffy General Motors and Chrysler offerings, the Taurus looked fresh, and radical, and completely different than anything else available on the market.

-Looking at '86 all the way through 2006, most Taurus models are equipped with Ford's 'Vulcan' V-6 engine, which delivered adequate but never remarkable performance.
-The 200-horsepower Duratec 3.0-liter was offered from the late '90s through 2005 and makes the Taurus more enjoyable.
+Looking at 1986 all the way through 2006, most Taurus models are equipped with Ford's Vulcan V-6 engine, which delivered adequate but never remarkable performance.
+The 200-hp Duratec 3.0-liter was offered from the late '90s through 2005 and made the Taurus more enjoyable.

 Ford wound down Taurus production in 2006, after introducing both the slightly smaller Ford Fusion and the larger Ford Five Hundred.
-Then in 2007, under the leadership of Alan Mulally, Ford renamed the roomy but conservative Five Hundred the Taurus (also renaming the Freestyle the Taurus X).
+Then in 2007, under the leadership of Alan Mulally, Ford renamed the roomy but conservative Five Hundred the Taurus (also renaming the related Freestyle crossover wagon the Taurus X).